The Art and Process of Gilding

 5) Seal and Finish

 Silver, copper, and other metal leaves are usually sealed with a protective coating (varnish/sealer) after being applied to the adhesive in order to preserve the metal and keep it from tarnishing.
 Gold leaf, however, is different.
 The purer golds, such as 22 and 23karat, do not require a protective coating.
 For projects using gold leaf of less than 22kt, it is important to use a sealant or finish because the low level of purity is subject to oxidization.
 However, exterior gilding utilizes 23.75 karat gold leaf and a heavy gram weight, and is therefore in no need of sealant.
 Typically, exterior gold should be a minimum of 21 grams per 1,000 sheets of gold, and ideally 23 grams.
-This heavier weight will hold up longer in the elements, especially in wet or snow climates; this is because the purer the gold, the less subject it is to corrosion.
+This heavier weight will hold up longer in the elements, especially in wet or snow climates; this is because the purer the gold, the less subject it is to environmental conditions.

 Purpose of Gold Leaf